 We meet at St Philip’s Church, Earl’s Court Road, Kensington, London, on Mondays from 7-8.45pm.
 There is street parking after 6.30pm.

-Autumn term is from Monday September 25th to December 4th.
-There will be no rehearsal on October 23rd due to half term.
+Spring term is from Monday January 8th to March 19th.
+There will be no rehearsal on February 12th due to half term.

 How do I get to St Philip's Church?